* Please note tuition fees have been rounded off.Tuition fees may differ.

 Graduates can apply for registration with the Natural Health Council(NZ) or the New Zealand Charter.

-The Wellpark Diploma will provide you with the skills to embark on a variety of rewarding careers:
+This qualification will provide you with the skills to embark on a variety of rewarding careers:

 Be 18 years of age prior to commencing your programme

-Have passed NCEA Level 2 or the equivalent level
+Have passed NCEA Level 2 or the equivalent level if you hold overseas qualifications.

 Be able to communicate competently in English.
 International students or residents whose first language is neither English nor Maori shall provide IELTS results with a minimum band score of 6.5 overall and not less than 6 in each band or evidence of a comparable level of proficiency in written and spoken English.

-Applicants must show that they have the qualities required of a health practitioner in order to be enrolled on our programmes, including excellent communication skills, emotional stability, empathy, interpersonal skills, and problem solving skills, respect for people and rules and the physical and intellectual ability to complete the programme.
+Applicants must show that they have the qualities required of a health practitioner in order to be enrolled on our programmes, including excellent communication skills, emotional stability, empathy, interpersonal skills, and problem-solving skills, respect for people and rules and the physical and intellectual ability to complete the programme.

 The listings provided on the StudyinNewZealand.govt.nz ("SINZ") website are for information and promotional purposes only.
 ENZ does not endorse any of the education providers listed, and the information, content and material provided in the listings is the sole responsibility of each education provider.
 This search is powered by Hotcourses.